Selection stage

 As soon as possible, after decisions have been reached about who is to be invited to tender or where participants are rejected and will not proceed to the next stage of the tender process, the contracting authority should:

-- Advise each tenderer of the decision reached
+• Advise each tenderer of the decision reached

 Where the decision is not to conclude the tender exercise, all participants should be advised accordingly.
 The communication should state the reasons why the contract has not been concluded.

-Contract award stage – EU procurements only
+Contract award stage – above threshold procurements only

 A mandatory standstill period, must be applied between the decision of who to award the contract to and the formal award taking place.
-The level of information required in the standstill communications depends on when the procurement began (before or after 20 December 2009).

 The structured evaluation process followed when assessing the tenders will provide a framework upon which to base de-briefings.

-Warning: under the 'new' standstill period, the unsuccessful tenderers and candidates are provided what could be viewed as a detailed, written debrief when the 'characteristics and relative advantages' of the winning tenderer(s) is provided as part of their standstill letter.
+Warning: under the standstill period, the unsuccessful tenderers and candidates are provided what could be viewed as a detailed, written debrief when the 'characteristics and relative advantages' of the winning tenderer(s) is provided as part of their standstill letter.
 It is critical that if an oral de-briefing is sought and given, that the conversation reflects accurately the contents of the standstill letter as variances in message could lead to legal challenge.
 It is important, therefore, that communications with unsuccessful candidates and tenderers are tightly managed.

 The legislation does permit certain information to be withheld, and there may be provisions under the Freedom of Information Act that may prevent the disclosure of information.